 Our home delivery program provides grocery delivery to more than 80 elderly and disabled clients once per week.
 Recognizing that our home-based clients have very limited access to other resources, we work with these clients to provide food based on their dietary needs and we customize their bags accordingly.

 Hungry children cannot concentrate, pay attention, or perform well in school.
 The nutrition provided by weekend backpack programs helps reduce this disparity among low-income students, and provides a healthier foundation for these children to learn and succeed in school.

 Ballard Food Bank's Weekend Food For Kids Program reaches students at the elementary, middle, and high school levels in our service area of Ballard, Magnolia, and Queen Anne.
 Our program started in 2012, serving 15 students at Whitman Middle School, and by the end of the 2013-2014 school year, we were serving nearly 150 students in 11 schools each week.
 We distributed 19,764 lbs. of food to students over the school year.
 This program is a collaborative effort between food bank staff and volunteers, school staff, and parent volunteers.
-Queen Anne Helpline partners with us to reach five of these schools.

 By building strong partnerships with school staff and volunteers, we are able to reach students who are food insecure.
 School staff, teachers and family members identify students who would benefit from weekend meals.
 Each week, school personnel or volunteers discreetly distribute bags of food to students in need.

 Resources and Referrals to Self-Sufficiency